City of Las Cruces

 - Minimum Qualifications

-Equivalent to a high school diploma PLUS four (4) years of experience in the construction/installation of water systems, which includes one year of operating equipment.
+Equivalent to a high school diploma PLUS four (4) years of experience in water distribution systems operations is required.
 A combination of education, experience, and training may be applied in accordance with City of Las Cruces policy.

-Valid Class A commercial driver's license and New Mexico Level III Water Certification required.
-Position requires an acceptable driving record in accordance with City of Las Cruces policies.
+Valid Class A commercial driver's license required.
+New Mexico Level III Water Certification required.
+Position requires an acceptable driving record in accordance with City policy.

 - Knowledge, Skills, and Abilities